B-Aboobaker/MyFirstMVC/README.md

 ## Overview
 The web app facilitates the sale of comics online in your area.
 Using Microsoft Azure App Service, this app provides an accessible and scalable solution for hosting.
 The following tasks were completed:
-- Development of a web app with multiple pages.
+- **Web App Development**: Created using ASP.NET MVC, the application includes pages such as a home page, location page with geolocation integration, a favorites page, and sections for latest news and business information.
-- Deployment of the web app to Azure.
+- **Azure Deployment**: Demonstrates the steps to publish the web app to Azure App Service, making it live and accessible online.
-- Cleanup of Azure resources.
+- **Resource Management**: Includes guidelines for managing Azure resources post-deployment, ensuring proper cleanup and cost optimization.

 ## Features